How Can Someone Use My Credit Card Without Having It? A Complete Guide to Theft Prevention

 How Do Scammers Steal Credit Card Numbers?

 Thieves can find your credit card number in multiple ways without physically stealing the card.
-The eight most common methods are:
+The eight most common methods someone can use to steal your credit card information are::

 - Shoulder surfing